nicklalone/igme382-f23/12 - Midterm and Thanksgiving Break.md

 Remember the pandemic?
 We'll be dealing with the after effects of it for ages in as much as we're still dealing with the after effects of 9/11/2001.
 Thematic maps were omnipresent during the pandemic.
 You saw them all the time.
 For example: https://hub.jhu.edu/magazine/2020/summer/coronavirus-tracker-map-lauren-gardner/

 We can also think about stuff like temperature maps or anything where data about something residing somewhere can be visualized through some schema.

-10. Map Design:
-We will talk about this on Thursday but I wanted to mention gestalt theory as well as the work in and around road signs and cartographic signs.
 ## <a id="w6"></a>Week 06 - Storymaps
-1. At least 10 locations (on a map of some kind) with images that either you own, or are creative commons.
-2. A timeline with pictures of said highlights.
+ArcGIS StoryMaps are an ESRI tool that can help you tell stories with geographic information system (GIS)-based maps.

+Storymaps are a built-in feature of the ArcGIS system and allow you an ability to use different kinds of base maps or raster layers in addition to affording hte user an ability to draw polygons on the map directly.

+Features include:
+1. maps
+2. timelines
+3. pictures
-3. At least 3 text blocks.
+4. text blocks.
-4. What your favorite part of the trip was.
-5. What you learned from the trip and why.
-6. Where you will go next and why.
+and more!
 ## <a id="w7"></a>Week 07 - Remote Sensing
-Please organize yourselves so you can answer these questions:

 1. What is remote sensing?
     “Remote sensing is the process of detecting and monitoring the physical characteristics of an area by measuring its reflected and emitted radiation at a distance”